Antonella-Bilotta/Antonella-Bilotta/README.md

 ###

-<p align="left">My proposed research project, which has been formally approved as the basis of my doctoral work, builds upon my Master’s thesis on the modular mechanisation of modal logics.<br>&nbsp;</p>
+<p align="left"> My proposed <strong>PhD project</strong> aims to further extend this work, by <strong>mechanising additional modal logics</strong> (e.g. provability and intuitionistic logics) and developing a <strong>proof-theoretic analysis</strong> within the framework.
+I also intend to <strong>investigate various sequent calculi</strong> for modal logics and to deepen my <strong>philosophical reflection</strong> on the role of theorem provers in the context of mathematical knowldedge.<br>&nbsp;</p>

 ###